lanceterencelozano-eng/LOZANO_PA4/README.md

 VisComm = df.loc[(df['Hometown'] == 'Visayas') & (df['Track'] == 'Communication'), ['Name', 'Gender', 'Math', 'Electronics', 'Average']]
 VisComm
 ```
+This code calculates the row-wise mean score across four subjects to create an `Average` column, then extracts rows for students from Visayas in the Communication track with selected columns.

 ```python
 VisComm.shape[0]
 ```
+Returns the total number of rows (students) present in the filtered `VisComm` DataFrame.

 ## B. Visayas Female Dataframe
 ```python
 VisFemale = df.loc[(df['Hometown'] == 'Visayas') & (df['Gender'] == 'Female'), ['Name', 'Track', 'GEAS', 'Electronics', 'Average']]
 VisFemale
 ```
+This filters the main dataset for female students whose hometown is Visayas and retains specific columns for analysis.

 ```python
 VisFemale.loc[VisFemale['Average'] >= 60]
 ```
+This code displays only the rows from `VisFemale` where the student's average grade is 60 or higher.

 ## C. Category-Average Visualization
 ```python
 import matplotlib.pyplot as plt
 ```
+Imports Matplotlib's pyplot module to enable data plotting and visualization.

 ```python
 mean_track = df.groupby('Track')['Average'].mean().reset_index()